wolfewangyu/githublearn/readme.txt

-﻿git is a software
+﻿git is a distributed software open source software try to see if the git works well!
-free software